 Engaging cultures through Music, Dance, Film, Food, and the Visual Arts

 Adirondack Global Arts Festival was created with the purpose of promoting culturally diverse arts programming in the Adirondacks.
-The Lake Placid Center for the Arts, Reason 2 Smile, Adirondack Diversity Initiative, John Brown Lives and Adirondack Film Society have collaborated to bring this festival to the communities of the Adirondacks.
-The festival this year is diverse and includes in school programming, restaurant events, LPCA events and more.
+The Lake Placid Center for the Arts, Reason 2 Smile, Adirondack Diversity Initiative, John Brown Lives, Adirondack Film Society, and ROOST have collaborated to bring this festival to the communities of the Adirondacks.
+The festival this year has 3 days of outstanding programming.

 Adirondack Global Arts Festival is an annual community event.

-It is created with the support of local sponsors and grants
+It is created with the support of local community members and sponsors